rocktronica/OneFileCMS/readme.markdown

 - All the basic file management features like renaming, moving, copying, deleting, and uploading.
   (For complex processes, like batch renaming or mass uploads, you're going to want to use an FTP program.)
+- Sort directory listings by file name, extension, size, or date.
 - A basic text editor.
 - A WYSIWYG editor may be added as a plugin.
 - A Login delay after too many invalid login attempts.